 And to do that effectively, you’ll need client input, creating a mutually beneficial partnership that both sides will gain value from.

 It's one thing to sell content marketing to clients.
 Executing on content strategies is a common place for agencies to get tripped up—especially as you try to do it at scale and across a wide variety of clients.

 Here are a few pointers that will help you avoid common pitfalls.

 Keep it all organized with an editorial calendar.

-Having a physical plan you can point to will help keep the execution on track, keep all the pertinent parties in-the-know, and allow you to explain why you're doing what you're doing and where this is all headed.
+Having a clear plan that can be easily communicated will help keep the execution on track, ensure everyone is on the same page, and allow you to explain why you’re doing what you’re doing and where this is all headed.

 Consider a flexible, scalable resource for content creation that can provide subject matter expertise.